 - Hyporeflexia/ areflexia – Since the efferent portion of the reflex arc is damaged, eliciting the myotatic stretch reflex will produce decreased or absent reflexes depending on the extent of that damage.

 - Hypotonia/ atonia – Tone is a product of the contraction of the extrafusal fibres in response to the stretch of a muscle.
-Therefore, loss of α-motor neurons leads to reduced or absent muscle tone.
+Therefore, loss of α-motor neurones leads to reduced or absent muscle tone.

-- Flaccid muscle weakness or paralysis – Depending on the extent of the lesion, α-motor neuron damage means muscles will receive a weakened signal to contract or no signal at all when attempting to elicit voluntary movement.
+- Flaccid muscle weakness or paralysis – Depending on the extent of the lesion, α-motor neurone damage means muscles will receive a weakened signal to contract or no signal at all when attempting to elicit voluntary movement.

 It is important to differentiate between weakness of a muscle as a result of damage to the nerve, disease of the NMJ or disease of the muscle itself.
 In primary muscle disease, there is no sensory loss, which would be present if the nerve was damaged.
 In addition, weakness is symmetrical and reflexes are often lost later than in nerve damage.